Continuum limits for discrete Dirac operators on 2D square lattices: Introduction

 We remark that both operators ${\mathbb D}_{m,h}$ in (\ref{eq:d-dirac2-1}) and ${\mathbb D}_{m}$ in (\ref{eq:dirac2}) possess supersymmetry structure (see \cite[Chapter 5]{Thaller}, \cite[Chapter 3]{Tretter}).
 The discrete Dirac operator (\ref{eq:d-dirac2-1}) can be rewritten in a form analogous to (\ref{eq:dirac2}),

 It is widely recognized that 2D Dirac operators, especially in the massless case, have been the object of extensive research in the context of graphene since its discovery in 2004, see \cite{CGPNG} or \cite{P} for an exposition.
-In particular, we would like to mention the work \cite{NG}, which reported that electron transport is essentially governed by a massless Dirac equation and that a variety of unusual phenomena are characteristic of two-dimensional Dirac fermions.
-These are the main reasons why we focus on the two-dimensional case, although it is apparent that the methods and ideas developed in the present paper are directly applicable to the one-dimensional and the three-dimensional cases.
+In particular, we would like to mention the work \cite{NG}, which reported that electron transport in graphene is essentially governed by a massless Dirac equation and that a variety of unusual phenomena are characteristic of two-dimensional Dirac fermions.
+These are the main reasons why we focus on the two-dimensional case, although it is apparent that the methods and ideas to be developed below in the present paper are directly applicable to the one-dimensional and the three-dimensional cases.
+The discussions in these two cases will appear elsewhere.

-It is quite natural to make an attempt to show that the discrete operator (\ref{eq:d-dirac2-1}) converges to the continuum operator (\ref{eq:dirac2}) as the mesh size $h$ of the lattice $\Zh^2$ tends to $0$.
+It is natural to make an attempt to show that the discrete operator (\ref{eq:d-dirac2-1}) converges to the continuum operator (\ref{eq:dirac2}) as the mesh size $h$ of the lattice $\Zh^2$ tends to $0$.
 However, there is a difficulty in that these two operators work in completely different Hilbert spaces.
 For example, it is not immediately obvious how one can make sense of the expression $({\mathbb D}_{m,h} + V_h) - ({\mathbb D}_{m} + V)$.
-For this reason, it is necessary to embed $\ell^2(\Zhtw)^2$ into an appropriate function space on $\Rtw$.
+For this reason, it is necessary to embed $\ell^2(\Zhtw)^2$ onto an appropriate subspace of $L^2(\Rtw)^2$.